Leah Guarino, MS, LCMHCA LCAS-A

 Substance use | Life Adjustments | Communication skills | Anxiety | Depression | LGTBQIA+

 “Clouds come floating into my life, no longer to carry rain or usher storm, but to add color to my sunset sky.”

 My Approach & Philosophy

-Through my pursuits in becoming a therapist, I struggled with my own anxiety, the adjustment of not only a new school, but a new state and culture, and on top of all that, I realized I had grief I locked away for over a year.
-The combination hit me hard, and through my own work, I found ways to celebrate my own culture and identity, and grief while connecting to this new area that had become my home.
+When I was working toward becoming a therapist, I struggled with my own anxiety as I adjusted to not only a new school but a new state and culture, and, additionally, I realized I was holding onto grief that I had locked away for over a year.
+The combination of these struggles hit me hard, but through my own work, I found ways to celebrate my own culture and identity, as well as grief, while creating a life in this new area that had become my home.
 Through my own healing process I found Touche Amore’s “Stage Four,” an album that helped me feel supported and not alone in my grief and life experiences.

 Working with clients, I feel a person-centered approach is necessary, as no two people are the same, and you deserve treatment tailored to your needs and style.
 I integrate modalities such as motivational interviewing, acceptance and commitment therapy, brainspotting, exploring maladaptive thinking patterns and boundary setting.
 The first step toward change is reaching out.

 When I am not counseling, I can be found doing something crafty, from macrame to painting and more, rock climbing, (unfortunately) keeping up with my Philadelphia sports teams, checking out the latest hit show, or out and about with my dog, Coby.